 Our highly qualified tennis staff focus solely on running a program that improves campers skills and abilities on the court.
 Private lessons can be arranged in packages of 8, 16 or 24 lessons.
 The Tennis Academy is 12 hours of weekly instruction, and entry into USTA tournaments.
 There is an additional fee for these programs.

 Country Club Golf:

-Campers in 5th grade and up have the opportunity to play several 9-hole rounds of golf at a nearby professional course.
+Campers that are passionate for golf have the opportunity to play several 9-hole rounds of golf at a nearby professional course.
 They will also have two group lessons with a golf pro at the local course.
 There is an additional fee for this program.